mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_aws_release_notes.md

 You can see the latest product updates for all of Google Cloud on the [ Google Cloud release notes ](/release-notes) page.

+##  August 03, 2020

+**ISSUE:**

+Anthos GKE on AWS 1.4.1 clusters will experience a memory leak that results in an unresponsive cluster.
+A fix for this issue is in development.

+If you are planning to deploy an Anthos GKE on AWS cluster, wait until the fix is ready.

 ##  July 24, 2020

 **CHANGED:**